About Herb Cohen

 Herb most recently has been a radio guest on Recovery Road and Your Life After Trauma.
 He has also appeared in the television magazine Something of Substance and is published in The Sober World magazine (Jan.2014), where he explains feeling states and addiction.
 Find out more about Herb Cohen The Sober World Magazine article.

-Herb is campaigning to remove statutes of limitation from NY State’s Sexual assault laws and is in the process of organizing a class action Federal lawsuit against the State.
+Herb is campaigning to remove statutes of limitation from NY State’s Sexual assault laws.
 Herb is an advocate in fighting court corruption in Suffolk County.
 Herb continues to practice as a fine artist and paints daily.
 He integrates his spiritual practice in his art, as well as in his adult and childhood trauma work with survivors.